-Today’s Neshanock were re-established in 2001 by Brad “Brooklyn” Shaw, proudly reviving the name of that long ago team but hopefully not imitating their base ball skills.
+Today’s Neshanock were re-established in 2001 by Brad “Brooklyn” Shaw, proudly reviving the original name of the team (but hopefully not imitating their base ball skills).

-Join the Neshanock in 2013.
-We are always looking for new Players.
+Join the Neshanock!
+We are always looking for new players!

 For problems or questions regarding this website, contact 'Brooklyn' at firstname.lastname@example.org